Session 09: The APA Academic Essay -More Note taking on the Solutions and/or Recommendations

 Homework due by 6 PM on 05/17/2023 via taking photos of your notes and insert all the photos in your Google Document under the title Research Article #6 in your shared Google document.

 1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.

 There are six search engine links below with many materials and themes.
 Then take about two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.

 Then, could you put the pictures of your notes in your shared Google Document under Research Article #6 in your shared file so I can edit your APA References?

-2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Articles #5 and #6?
+2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Article #6?
 There are two APA quick guides you can download below for you to view.

 The details needed are: